 How can you find out if you have a learning disability?

-First, talk with the Dean’s Office (Fletcher Hall, x6206).
+First, talk with the dean’s office.
 They can help you determine if you should have LD testing.
-Sweet Briar has arranged for a specialist to work as a consultant and give Academic Testing.
+Sweet Briar has arranged for a specialist to work as a consultant and administer academic testing.

 The test includes an intelligence test and tests of verbal and quantitative skills.
-If a person has a markedly higher intelligence than her demonstrated skills and has difficulty in organizing or expressing information, she may be learning disabled.
+If a person has a markedly higher intelligence than her demonstrated skills and has difficulty in organizing or expressing information, she may have a learning disability.

-The ARC director is available to work with students and the ARC can provide a specific tutor to work with a student who faces a particular learning challenge — please contact MaryJo Upchurch about this service ([email protected]).
+The ARC director is available to work with students, and the ARC can provide a specific tutor to work with a student who faces a particular learning challenge — please contact Kristie Evans (firstname.lastname@example.org) about this service.
 We also have software available to help with reading and writing.
-The Kurzweil text-to-speech computer system allows you to scan your texts (or drop them off a few days early to be scanned by a tutor) into a system that then reads the text aloud to you.
-The Dragon speech-to-text computer system allows you to speak your thoughts to the computer, which converts your spoken words into typed text.
+The Kurzweil text-to-speech software allows you to scan your texts (or drop them off a few days early to be scanned by a tutor) into a system that then reads the text aloud to you.
+The Dragon speech-to-text software allows you to speak your thoughts to the computer, which converts your spoken words into typed text.

-Do my teachers have to know I have a Learning Disability?
+Do my professors have to know I have a learning disability?

-If you consider eyeglasses, contact lenses, and hearing aids to be special privileges, then yes.
-If you understand that the accommodations given LD students are analogous to the above aids to learning, then no. Accomodations simply put LD students on a level playing field with those who are not LD.
+If you consider eyeglasses, contact lenses and hearing aids to be special privileges, then yes.
+If you understand that the accommodations given to LD students are analogous to the above aids to learning, then no. Accommodations simply put LD students on a level playing field with those who do not have learning disabilities.